Nynuphar/IDEAL-doc/docs/source/appointments.rst

 * **Repeat appoint.**: select "no repetition" if you don't want this appointment to repeat, otherwise several options to repeat appointments are available (every month, every 2nd month, etc).
 * **Years repeat**: once an appointment is set to repeat, this option will appear.
 Here you can set for how many years your want your appointment to repeat.

 .. note:: **Day 1** here will be the "reference" day from which the appointments dates are calculated.
-Depending on the study, it will vary.
+Day 1 will vary depending on the study.
 For example, for the STCS it will be the transplant date.

 See below the appointment schedule for the study *Wine and Cheese*.

 .. image:: AppScheduled.png
-  :width: 600
+  :width: 1000

 We called this appointment schedule "WaC-primary".
 This appointment schedule starts with a "Enrolment" on day 1.
-A "Follow-up" appointment after 10 days, and then a series of montly "Follow-up", for 10 years.
+A "Follow-up" appointment after 10 days, and then a series of monthly "Follow-up", for 10 years.
+Note how for each appointment type a different "plus" and "minus day range" can be set.

 The appointment schedule can then be visualized by navigating to: **Appointment schedules** > **Appointment Schedule list**.
 When double clicking on the *Appointment settings* or using the dropdown menu (see orange arrows in the figure), the Appointment Schedule will expand.